Website 101 - Website's common terms

 AlignmentAlignment is the position of the elements (e.g. text, images, etc.) of your page.
 These elements can be aligned to both: the page and to each other – e.g. in the image below the paragraphs are aligned to the left margin, and the photo is aligned to the right.

 BannerA form of advertising that is usually at the top of the page and goes from one side to the other.
-Depending on its purpose, can be a graphic image that announces the name or identity of a site or an advertising image.
+Depending on its purpose, banner can be a graphic image that announces the name or identity of a site or an advertising image.
 On many sites, the banner also contains links that can be clicked through to reach other pages within the website.

 Above the foldThis is a design term that refers to the elements located at the top section of a web page, appearing to the user when the page first loads without having to scroll.
-Normally will include the header, a banner (like a slideshow, a video, a graphic or image with a call-to-action) or any type content of the most relevance for the website publisher.
+Normally it will include the header, a banner (like a slideshow, a video, a graphic or image with a call-to-action) or any type content of the most relevance for the website publisher.

 Call to actionCall to action or CTA is a text link, a button or an icon located all around the website.
 This will tell the user what to do next (with a messages like “Buy now”, “Subscribe”, etc.) to make it continue in the conversion process.
 There are a few different types of call to action buttons.
 While each type aims to get visitors to perform a certain action, that action can vary considerably.
 Below are the most common types of call to action buttons, based on the action they want you to take.